Sending Build Info

 -d, --dry-run print planned work without executing

 -f, --log-file=FILE specify a log file to use instead of creating one.
-The last 1000 lines
+The entire log file

-of the log file will be sent (use -n/--log-lines to customize).
+will be sent by default (use -n/--log-lines to customize).
 If not specified,

 a file will be created with job-name, build-number, build-status, pipeline-system,